 This picturesque hillside city in Southeastern Peru is located on the shore of the largest lake in South America—Titicaca.
 Unique to Puno are the floating islands of the Uros—man-made islands of woven reeds that have been maintained and lived on for thousands of years by the Uros tribe.
 Whether you take a motorized boat or a kayak tour of the islands, you’ll be welcomed by the Uros to step onto their delicately woven islands.

+We believe that to travel responsibly, a portion of our tour cost should benefit communities in need.
+For this trip, our donation will go to a non-profit organization we support that is having a very positive impact around the world.
 Global Partnerships invests in micro-finance institutions, social businesses and cooperatives in Latin America, the Caribbean and Sub-Saharan Africa.
 Among the people their partners serve, more than 70 percent live in rural areas and more than 80 percent are women.
 Through these partners, they continue their commitment to reach the rural poor and empower women to improve their lives and the lives of their families.
+You can learn more about our commitment to responsible travel in our Responsibility Pledge.